isabella232/win32-pr.es-es/desktop-src/DNS/microsoftdns-server-getdistinguishedname.md

 ## <a name="return-value"></a>Valor devuelto

-Devuelve el nombre distintivo DS de la zona.
+Devuelve el nombre distintivo de DS para la zona.

 ## <a name="requirements"></a>Requisitos